-Realizing that my country needs the loyal service of all its women, both now and in time of peace, I pledge myself to the tasks I have indicated, by checking individual items, on this sheet; and I will undertake to perform these duties as conscientiously as if I were formally enlisted for military service.

-I. I agree to make an effort to increase my physical strength and vigor.

-2. I agree to help some young person to increase his physical strength and vigor.

-3. I agree to wear a costume adapted to my occupation, avoiding waste and display.

-4. I agree to promote economy in food supplies by (a) the observance of rational economy in my personal use of food; (b) organizing groups of women for the study of food economy.
+PLEDGE Realizing that my country needs the loyal service of all its women, both now and in time of peace, I pledge myself to the tasks I have indicated, by checking individual items, on this sheet, and I will undertake to perform these duties as conscientiously as if I were form- - ally enlisted for military service. - I agree to make an effort to increase my physical strength and vigor.
+I agree to help some young person to increase his physical strength and vigor. - 3.
+I agree to wear a costume adapted to my occupation, avoiding waste and display.
+4. I agree to promote economy in food supplies by (a) the observance of rational economy in my personal use of food; (b) organizing groups of women for the study of - food; (b) organizing groups of women for the study of food economy.

-5. I agree to foster the proper use of foods by learning how to prepare them.
+5. I agree to foster the proper use of foods by learning how to prepare them - how to prepare them.